Epic Guide: Overnight Acatenango Volcano Hike

 The Acatenango volcano hike is one of the most popular hikes in Guatemala.
 Located about an hour from Antigua, this overnight hike is a must on your Guatemala itinerary.

 Acatenango is the third tallest volcano in Guatemala.
 It’s dormant, but it’s directly across from the active Volcan Fuego.
-One of the most special parts of hiking Acatenango is watching Fuego erupt every thirty minutes or so.
-(Especially at night when you can see the glowing red lava!)
+One of the most special parts of the overnight Acatenango hike is watching Fuego erupt every thirty minutes or so.
+Especially at night, you can see the glowing red lava!

 It’s also possible to continue on to Fuego during your overnight hike, before returning to Acatenango base camp to sleep and wake up in time to reach the summit of Acatenango at sunrise.

 Acatenango Quick Facts